George Holcroft

 Sir George Harry Holcroft, 1st Baronet (1856 – 19 April 1951) was an English coal mine owner and philanthropist.

-Holcroft was chairman of Littleton Collieries.
+The fourth son of William Holcroft of Brierley Hill, he matriculated at Exeter College, Oxford, in 1876, graduating BA in 1879 and MA in 1883.
+He was chairman of Littleton Collieries.
 He also served as high sheriff of Staffordshire from 1913 to 1914.
 Like his uncle, Sir Charles Holcroft, he was a great benefactor to the University of Birmingham, and for these services he was created a Baronet in the 1921 New Year Honours.
 In 1923 he served as Treasurer of the Royal Salop Infirmary in Shrewsbury.
 His home was at Eaton Mascott Hall, near Shrewsbury.